Targeted Rural Underserved Track (TRUST) Program

 - Greer, T., Kost, A., Evans, D.V., Norris, T., Erickson, J., McCarthy, J., Allen, S. (2016).
 The WWAMI Targeted Rural Underserved Track (TRUST) Program: An Innovative Response to Rural Physician Workforce Shortages.
 Academic Medicine: Journal of the Association of American Medical Colleges, 91(1), 65-69.

-- How one school is training students for rural medicine, AMA Wire, 2016
+- Training future physicians for rural medicine, AMA Wire, 2016

 More stories about this program are featured in the UW Medicine Magazine and TRUST Newsletters.